guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 Introduction

-guymager is a forensic imager for media acquisition.
-Its main features are: The current version is 0.4.2.
+Guymager [ˈgɪmɪdʒər] is a free forensic imager for media acquisition.
+Its main features are: The latest version is 0.8.13.

 How it looks